fathom-playground/playground/README.md

 **THIS IS A WIP**
 **THE PLAYGROUND IS NOT LIVE**
 # The Playground #
-A self-organizing learning community around decentralized systems organized with
-$5000 funds for 6-week long adventures.
+A self-organizing learning community around decentralized systems giving individuals $5000 for 6-week long learning adventures.

 ## What is it? ##

-With the information systems available today there is the possibility for new learning systems.
+With the information systems and tools available today there is the possibility for new learning systems.

 These will not look like schools and universitites.
-They will reflect the tools they are built with, and be decentralized and self-organizing, with individual autonomy as the foundational unit.
+They will reflect the tools they are built with, and be decentralized and self-organizing, with individual autonomy at their core.

-This is a community to explore this possibility.
+**This is a community to explore this possibility***.
 Individuals define their own learning, the subject and structure, and connect it to others.
 Funds are distributed to them over a 6 week period to enable experimentation, creation, and novelty.